Upcoming Immigration Changes 2019

 Migration changes in 2019

-The Family Violence Bill passed in Senate.
-The Bill means sponsorships have to be approved before Partner visas can be lodged.
+The new changes to Sponsored family visa’s, which is likely to include partner visas, is scheduled to commence on 17 April 2019.
+This may have the following affect on prospective partner visa applicants: Sponsorships lodged first and approved before Partner visas can be lodged.
 If you are planning to apply for a Partner visa we recommend booking an appointment to discuss and understand how these changes may impact you.

 The change of Partner Visa will require the sponsor, and not just the applicants, to be assessed as well.